mirzaevinom/egtplot/readme.md

 If you use this program to do research that leads to publication, we ask that you acknowledge use of this program by citing the following in your publication:

 ```
-Mirzaev I., Williamson D. and Scott J., egtplot: A Python Package for 3-Strategy Evolutionary Games,
+Mirzaev I., Williamson D. and Scott J., egtplot: A Python Package for 3-Strategy Evolutionary Games, https://doi.org/10.1101/300004
 ```

 ### Acknowledgements

 * This material is based upon work supported by the National Science Foundation under Agreement No. 0931642 (Mathematical Biosciences Institute at Ohio State University).
-* We have used some chunks of code publicly provided by [Hanna Schenk](https://github.com/HannaSchenk/RQchaos).
+* We gratefully acknowledge the work of Hanna Schenk whose code on her [github]((https://github.com/HannaSchenk/RQchaos) inspired this project.